 Is Georgia Tech a Tier 1 college?

-While there is no official classification of colleges into tiers, universities in the US can be classified, based on their reputation and their selectiveness of admissions.
-Keeping that in mind, the Ivy League, Stanford, Caltech, MIT, and Johns Hopkins can be considered as Tier 1 while Georgia Tech, NYU, UCLA, UC Berkeley, Tufts, USC and many others are considered Tier 2.
+While there is no official classification of colleges into tiers, universities in the US can be classified based on their reputation and selectiveness of admissions.
+Keeping that in mind, the Ivy League, Stanford, Caltech, MIT, and Johns Hopkins can be considered Tier 1, while Georgia Tech, NYU, UCLA, UC Berkeley, Tufts, USC, and many others are considered Tier 2.
+Having said that, these are top-ranked universities and are extremely competitive as well.
+This is just a loose, informal classification and should not be seen as inferior in any way.
+You may also want to explore other comparisons – like Georgia Tech and UT Austin to make a better decision.

 Is Georgia Tech a prestigious university?